 We are engaged citizens working together to make a difference in our community, state, and nation.
 We are the merger of Together We Will Bluegrass and Indivisible Bluegrass, and work throughout our region and beyond to secure a brighter future.

 Many of us woke up the morning after the 2016 presidential election in a state of disbelief, asking ourselves, “How could this happen?”
 We wondered what kind of country would at least tacitly approve the hateful and dangerous rhetoric espoused in the preceding campaign and where did we fit into this new world?

-In association with similarly-motivated networks across the country, Together We Will Bluegrass was formed.
+In association with similarly-motivated networks across the country, BlueGrass Activist Alliance was formed.
 We are an inclusive assortment of individuals encouraged to secure equity, dignity, and social justice for all Kentuckians, through engagement, education, and activism.

-Whether you are currently civically active, were once active and now feel called to dip your toes back in the political water, or whether this is the first time you’ve been moved to make a difference in the world, there is a place for you at Together We Will Bluegrass.
+Whether you are currently civically active, were once active, or whether this is the first time you’ve been moved to make a difference in the world, there is a place for you at BGAA.
 In the end, we all have one goal in common: to better the lives of central Kentuckians and to be the change we want to see in the world.

 When issues arise that fly in the face of inclusion, fairness, and honesty, we make sure our representatives in Washington and in Frankfort know of our opposition.
 We visit their local offices, we call their staff, we send emails, we mail postcards, we demand town meetings, we organize rallies, we march.
 In all these ways, we make sure they hear us, and we remind them they serve at our pleasure.